deadlyvipers/dojo_rules/introduction.md

 Hi, I'm Derek!
-I think the JS CodeSchool Tree is the best.
+I think the JavaScript CodeSchool Tree is the best.